qeeqbox/social-analyzer/README.md

 - Added more automated tests for handling Pull Requests (will be adding documentation on how PR are being handled) 👏
 - Added FindOrigins (This extracts well-known names with their origins from the username) 👏
 - Enhanceced FindUserProfilesSlow & ShowUserProfilesSlow checking speed (Limited to docker-compose) 👏

-## Case uses:
-This project could help in investigating profiles related to suspicious or malicious activities such as cyberbullying, cybergrooming, cyberstalking & spreading misinformation etc..

 ## Security Testing